Salesforce Single Vs Multi-Org strategy – which fits your business model?

 With new features added to Salesforce in the latest Salesforce Spring Release, you obviously cannot make a decision based on your own whims and fancies or personal experience, but rather need to weigh in the pros and cons of each instance carefully before taking that final plunge.
 A safe way to navigate this challenge is to have Salesforce partner with the experience and expertise to provide guidance.

 Key factors to consider before setting up your Salesforce architecture

-The few elements that you need to keep in mind are the need for customization or standardization, the complexity of integration (Learn Salesforce Integration Best Practices from 7 Integrations to sync your CRM with all phases of the customer lifecycle), cross-business collaboration and costs.
+The few elements that you need to keep in mind are the need for customization or standardization, the complexity of integration, cross-business collaboration and costs.
 Keeping in mind all these factors, you need to establish a strategy beforehand, which will save your business from incurring an unnecessary loss.

-In an effort to throw some light on this question, let us walk through the benefits and risks inherent to each Salesforce architecture model, and which org will suit your business the best.
+In an effort to throw some light on this question, let us walk through the benefits and risks of Salesforce Single-Org and Multi-Org strategy.

 Why Single-Org Salesforce Architecture?

 Single-org architecture is ideal for organizations that rely on a single business process with reduced architectural complexities.
 To put it in simple words, a single-org architecture is where all the data, functionalities and business processes are organized under one Salesforce instance.
 Salesforce Single-Org strategy works best if you are looking at either of the below two key essentials –